 - Social – Visitors landing on your website through social channels

 - Referral – Visitors coming to your website from other domains

 - Email – Visitors coming to your website through email marketing campaigns

-There are many ways in which marketers can analyse conversion data by channels and sources.
+There are many ways in which marketers can analyze conversion data by channels and sources.
 To talk about all of them warrants a dedicated blog post, but for curious readers who would want to take a peep into the mechanics behind it all, we would like to suggest this informative video that lays bare all you need to know about dissecting conversion data by sources in Google Analytics.

 For example, according to Episerver’s B2C Dot Com report that tracked 1.3 billion unique shopping sessions across 159 unique retail and consumer brand websites, organic and paid search had the highest conversion rates while social media and display ads performed the poorest:

-Similarly, you can dissect conversion trends for your website by channel and re-align your marketing efforts accordingly to double down focus on sources that could use some improvement.
+Similarly, you can dissect conversion trends for your website by channel and re-align your marketing efforts accordingly to double down the focus on sources that could use some improvement.

 Instruments Used by Marketing Teams to Boost Conversion Rates